TrashMob-eco/TrashMob/README.md

   1. Add Facebook / Google / Twitter logins
   1. Set up SendMail for Contact Us
   1. Redeploy test environment with standardized names
+  1. Register a Sponsor
+  1. Register a Partner
+  1. Add a Partner to an Event
+  1. Add a Sponsor to an Event

 ## What is the domain name going to be?